google/flax/docs/glossary.rst

       An immutable dictionary which can be “`unfrozen <https://flax.readthedocs.io/en/latest/api_reference/flax.core.frozen_dict.html#flax.core.frozen_dict.unfreeze>`__” to a regular, mutable dictionary.
 Internally, Flax uses FrozenDicts to ensure variable dicts aren't accidentally mutated.
-Note: We are considering returning to regular dicts from our APIs, and only using frozen dicts internally.
+Note: We are considering returning to regular dicts from our APIs, and only using FrozenDicts internally.
       (see `#1223 <https://github.com/google/flax/issues/1223>`__).

     Functional core